 Let's get started with a example that is quite elegant in its simplicity.
 This design features five self-flashing 5mm LEDs.
 Since these LEDs are self-flashing, no external control circuitry is required.
 The only other parts are a CR2032 coin cell clip and an on/off switch.

 Assembly: Orient the coin cell clip and the five LEDs according to the markings on the PCB silkscreen.
 Note that each LED has a "flat side" shown on the board.
 Before placing the battery clip, entirely tin all three pads with solder.
 Even though nothing gets soldered to the center pad, some tinning helps to build the pad up a bit to ensure a good contact with the negative surface of the coin cell.
+After soldering, operate the switch several times to clear the contacts of debris or oxidation.

-Step 4: Color-Cycling Sign Kit
+Step 4: Color-Cycling Name Badge Kit

 - Custom Purple Printed Circuit Board